||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 2014 - The Shibata House, Seagrove NC.

 2014 - The Sabrina Terry and Jon Lamb House, aka Seven Sisters, St. Helena Island, Frogmore SC.
 50 percent of this 1600-square-foot Modernist house is screened porches.
 Project architect, Jacob Burke.
 The land in a floodplain so living quarters are 14 feet above sea level.
 Built by Matt Phifer of Phifer Contracting Services and the owners.
+Won a 2016 AIA Triangle design award.

 Sources include: The Independent, Frank Harmon, Erin Sterling Lewis, Matt Griffith, AIANC, Residential Architect Online, Frank Thompson, Gigi Edwards, Debra Smith, Preservation North Carolina, Metro Magazine, Kim Weiss.